 Volcanic ash is corrosive when wet.
 Not a good combo with electrical equipment that’s almost all metal.

-Even more, is the problem with equipment with moving parts.
+Even more, equipment with moving parts will face problems.
 Volcanic ash can be hard and angular.

 It’ll clog up mechanical parts.
 If it doesn’t cause failure, it’ll for sure jam mechanical parts.

 Imagine the large wind turbines you see in the distance as you drive on highways.
 These are huge fans spinning in the air.
-In other words, they have a lot of moving parts.
+In other words, they have moving parts.

 Substation power transformers

 Large substation transformers use many fans to stay cool.
-Without fans, they’d overheat especially if they’re operating at near full capacity.
+Without fans, they’d overheat.
+Especially if they’re operating at near full capacity in blistering heat.

 Also, ash will impact equipment with air-intakes.
 The ash will block airflow.